ollama

 to send requests to the ollama server.
 Currently, only 'query'

-modes are implemented.
+and 'chat' modes are implemented.

 Specifies the network IP address and the port at which the ollama interface object is connected to.